 L2 (on ‘Ideal’ boilers)

 E133 or E128 (on ‘Baxi’ or ‘Potterton’ boilers)

 If you have any of the above fault codes on your boiler, this may mean that your condense pipe could be frozen – unfreeze them by using the tips above.

-If you have done all of the above tips and your pipes are still frozen, or boiler is still not working, you can report your repair via your online account or call our Customer Services team on 01933 234450.
-Remember that in particularly bad weather conditions, our phone lines will be busy so using the portal may be quicker.
+If you have done all of the above tips and your pipes are still frozen, or boiler is still not working, you can report your repair via your online account or contact us.
+Remember that in particularly bad weather conditions, our phone lines will be busy so using your online account may be quicker.